ChartIQ/chartiq-react-app/chartiq-react-components/README.md

 ## Included Components

-Each component includes only the bare necessities to get you started to allow for maximum customization with the smallest size possible.
+Each component includes only the bare necessities to allow for maximum customization with the smallest size possible.
 To get started, we also include example components that come with ChartIQ's example files loaded.

 The exported components include:

 #### Charts

-- Chart &mdash; Core chart component with everythng needed to get started for financial time series charts.
+- Chart &mdash; Core chart component to get started for financial time series charts.
 - AdvancedChart &mdash; Full featured advanced chart component with everything needed for technical analysis.
 - ActiveTrader/Workstation &mdash; Sets up an information-rich component ready for traders.
 - CrossSection/Chart &mdash; Creates a working CrossSection (previously TermStructure) component for dealing with non&ndash;time series data.